Resignation of Pope Benedict XVI

-The resignation of Pope Benedict XVI took effect on 28 February 2013 at 20:00 CET, following his announcement of it on 11 February.
+The resignation of Pope Benedict XVI took effect on 28 February 2013 at 20:00 Roman-Vatican Time, following Benedict XVI's announcement of the same on 11 February.
 It made him the first pope to relinquish the office since Gregory XII was forced to resign in 1415 to end the Western Schism, and the first pope to voluntarily resign since Celestine V in 1294.

 All other popes in the modern era have held the position from election until death.
-Benedict cited declining health due to old age.
-The conclave to select his successor began on 12 March 2013 and elected cardinal Jorge Mario Bergoglio, Archbishop of Buenos Aires, Argentina, who took the name of Francis.
+Benedict resigned at the age of 85, citing declining health due to old age.
+The conclave to select his successor began on 12 March 2013 and on 13 March 2013 elected cardinal Jorge Mario Bergoglio, Archbishop of Buenos Aires, Argentina, who took the name of Francis.

+Benedict chose to be known as "Pope emeritus" upon his resignation, and he retained this title until his death in December 2022.

 Announcement

-On 11 February 2013, the World Day of the Sick, a Vatican holy day, Pope Benedict XVI announced his intention to resign at the Apostolic Palace in the Sala del Concistoro, at an early morning gathering held to announce the date of the canonisation of 800 Catholic martyrs.
-Speaking in Latin, told the attendees that he had made "a decision of great importance for the life of the church".
+On the morning of 11 February 2013—the World Day of the Sick, a Vatican holy day—Pope Benedict XVI announced his intention to resign the Petrine Ministry effective later that month, on 28 February 2013.
+The announcement was made at the Apostolic Palace, in the Sala del Concistoro, at a public ordinary consistory of cardinals that was being held, as far as most attendees knew, to announce the date of the canonisation of 800 Catholic martyrs.
+Speaking in Latin, Benedict told mostly surprised cardinals and other attendees that he had made "a decision of great importance for the life of the church".
+Critically, he noted that the decision was made 'in full freedom' -- that the resignation be voluntary is required by canon law.
 He cited his deteriorating strength due to old age and the physical and mental demands of the papacy.
+Pope Benedict was known for being more reserved, and since the demands of the papacy have grown, it may have been too much for him.
 He also declared that he would continue to serve the Church "through a life dedicated to prayer".
+The news story was broken by journalist Giovanna Chirri, who understood Latin.

+Final weeks

-Two days later, he presided over his final public Mass, Ash Wednesday services that ended with congregants bursting into a "deafening standing ovation that lasted for minutes" while the pontiff departed St. Peter's Basilica.
+Two days later, he presided over his final public mass: a service for Ash Wednesday that ended with congregants bursting into a "deafening standing ovation that lasted for minutes" while the pontiff departed St. Peter's Basilica.
 On 17 February 2013, Benedict, speaking in Spanish, requested prayers for himself and the new pope from the crowd in St. Peter's Square.